MISP/misp-rfc/misp-taxonomy-format/raw.md

 .# Abstract

-This document describes the MISP taxonomy format which describes a simple JSON format to represent machine tags (also called triple tags) vocabularies.
-A public directory of common vocabularies called MISP taxonomies is available and relies on the MISP taxonomy format.
-MISP taxonomies are used to classify cyber security events, threats, suspicious events, or indicators.
+This document describes the MISP taxonomy format, a simple JSON format used to represent machine tags (also known as triple tags) vocabularies.
+A public directory, known as MISP taxonomies, is available and utilizes the MISP taxonomy format.
+These taxonomies are employed to classify cybersecurity events, threats, suspicious events, or indicators.

 {mainmatter}

 # Introduction

-Sharing threat information became a fundamental requirements on the Internet, security and intelligence community at large.
-Threat information can include indicators of compromise, malicious file indicators, financial fraud indicators or even detailed information about a threat actor.
-While sharing such indicators or information, classification plays an important role to ensure adequate distribution, understanding, validation or action of the shared information.
-MISP taxonomies is a public repository of known vocabularies that can be used in threat information sharing.
+Sharing threat information has become a fundamental requirement in the Internet security and intelligence community at large.
+This information can include indicators of compromise, malicious file indicators, financial fraud indicators, or even detailed information about a threat actor.
+Classification plays a crucial role while sharing such indicators or information, ensuring adequate distribution, understanding, validation, or action regarding the shared information.
+The MISP taxonomies are a public repository of known vocabularies that can be utilized in threat information sharing.

 Machine tags were introduced in 2007 [@?machine-tags] to allow users to be more precise when tagging their pictures with geolocation.
 So a machine tag is a tag which uses a special syntax to provide more information to users and machines.
 Machine tags are also known